google.com, pub-7838525161388864, DIRECT, f08c47fec0942fa0

 The heating, cooling, and movement during the tempering process can produce six different polymorphic phases depending on the approach taken.
 The preferred phase is the β (beta) crystal formation (V Form).

 As an example, a high-end dark chocolate that is rich in cocoa butter will set best with the preferred crystal V-formation when properly tempered to about 92-93 °F (33-34 °C).
-This particular crystal formation (when solid) will have a melting point around 90-96.8 °F (32.2-36 °C), or just under body temperature.
+This particular crystal formation (when solid) will have a melting point of chocolate around 90-96.8 °F (32.2-36 °C), or just under body temperature.